core-wg/oscore/draft-ietf-core-object-security.md

    - Default is DTLS-type replay protection with a window size of 32 {{RFC6347}}

 All input parameters need to be known to and agreed on by both endpoints, but the replay window may be different in the two endpoints.
 The way the input parameters are pre-established, is application specific.
 The OSCORE profile of the ACE framework may be used to establish the necessary input parameters {{I-D.ietf-ace-oscore-profile}}, or a key exchange protocol for providing forward secrecy.
-Other examples of deploying OSCORE are given in {{deployment-examples}}.
+Other considerations of security context establishment are given in {{sec-considerations}} and examples of deploying OSCORE in {{deployment-examples}}.

 ### Derivation of Sender Key, Recipient Key, and Common IV